kellerkinderDE/devenv-shopware/README.md

 ```

 ### kellerkinder.enableRabbitMq
-Enables the RabbitMQ message broker and amqp php extension.
-Can be used for the symfony message queue.
+Enables the RabbitMQ message broker and amqp PHP extension.
+Can be used for the Symfony message queue.

 *_Example_*
 ```